Last Updated on February 20, 2026 by Maged kamel

 Part (b) Find the plastic section modulus Z and the plastic moment Mp.
 Bending is about the x-axis, and the steel is A572 Grade 50.

-ย This is the seventh post of the Steel Beams series, containing a solved problem from Prof. William T. Seguiโs book.
+The post is part of the Steel Beams series, featuring a solved problem from Prof. William T. Segui’s book.

-Example 5.2 Compute the plastic moment, Mp, for a W10 ร 60 of A992 steel.
-Two methods are used for the solution.
-The first method considers the W section to be composed of several plates.
+Example 5.2 Compute the plastic moment, Mp, for a W10 × 60 of A992 steel.
+Two methods are used to solve the problem.
+The first method treats the W section as composed of several plates.

 The second method uses Table 1-1 to get the relevant data.
 The post explains the complete details for finding Sx, Zx, and Plastic moments.

-This is a newly added post.
-It is a step-by-step guide for solving practice problem 5-2-2, which includes an unsymmetric section for which the Y bar from the flange top to the Cg of the plastic neutral axis must be found.
+This is a newly added post, post 6A.
+It is a step-by-step guide for solving practice problem 5-2-2, which includes an unsymmetric section for which the Y-bar from the flange top to the Cg of the plastic neutral axis must be determined.
 The plastic moment must also be found for a given steel grade, and finally, the plastic section modulus Zx must be found.

 Local buckling parameters for steel beams.

-This is the 8th post of the Steel beams Posts, which includes lambda ฮปp and ฮปr values for compact and non-compact flange and web for The W section.
+This post is in the Steel Beams Posts series, which includes λp and λr values for compact and non-compact flange and web sections of the W section.
 What are the stiffened and unstiffened elements?
 How do you get the Fcr value?
 A more detailed illustration of Local buckling parameters is given.
 A discussion of the AISC table B 4.1B is presented.

 How do we analyze steel beams?
 Solved problems.

-This is the 9th post of the Steel Beams Posts, which includes aย Solved problem from Prof. William T Seguiโs book,ย Example 5-3.
-The beam shown in Figure 5.11 is a W16 ร 31 of A992 steel.
+This post is in the Steel Beams Posts series, which includes a solved problem from Prof. William T. Segui’s book, Example 5-3.
+The beam shown in Figure 5.11 is a W16 × 31 of A992 steel.
 It supports a reinforced concrete floor slab that provides continuous lateral support of the compression flange.
-The service dead load is 450 lb/ ft.ย
+The service dead load is 450 lb/ ft.

-This load is superimposed on the beam; it does not include the weight of the beam itself.
+This load is superimposed on the beam; it does not include the beam’s weight.
 The service live load is 550 lb/ ft.
 Does this beam have adequate moment strength?

-This load is superimposed on the beam; it does not include the weight of the beam itself.
+This load is superimposed on the beam; it does not include the beam’s weight.
 The service live load is 550 lb/ ft.
 Does this beam have adequate moment strength?

-The second problem solved is in Eng Lindeburg โs book.
-Establish whether the W21x55 beam of A992 is compact with given four options to check the correct one.
+The second problem solved is in Eng Lindeburg ‘s book.
+Determine whether the W21x55 beam of A992 is compact using the given four options to identify the correct one.

 This is a link to post 8: How to analyze steel beams?
 Solved problems.

-This is the 10th post of the Steel Beams Posts, which includes a Solved problem from Prof. Charles G. Salmonโs book.
+This post is in the Steel Beams Posts series, which includes a solved problem from Prof. Charles G. Salmon’s book.

 Solved problem 7-4-1 Select the lightest W or M section to carry a uniformly distributed dead load of 0.2 kip/ft superimposed (i.e., in addition to the beam weight) and 0.8 kips/ft live load.